-The allowable uses of the funds give principals and local education agencies (LEAs) wide latitude for decision making to fit the needs of their individual schools and districts, with an emphasis on addressing student learning loss during COVID-19.
+The allowable uses of the funds give principals and local education agencies (LEAs) wide latitude for decision-making to fit the needs of their individual schools and districts, with an emphasis on addressing student learning loss during COVID-19.

-How Can School Use the ESSER Funds?
+How Can Schools Use the ESSER Funds?

 The bills outline allowable uses of ESSER funds that fall into three general categories: